 Sarah Gulish holds a Ph.D in music education from Temple University.
 For over a decade, Sarah has taught secondary level music at Lower Moreland High School located in the state of Pennsylvania in the U.S.A.
 She also serves as Adjunct Professor of Music Education at Buffalo State University and Temple University.
 Her teaching centers on creativity and improvisation in courses focused on new music learners.

-Sarah is the co-founder of F-flat books and has contributed to numerous publications in the field of music education, including The Bloomsbury Handbook of Music Education, The Learner-Centered Music Classroom: Models and Possibilities, along with articles and book reviews.
+Sarah is the co-founder of F-flat books and has contributed to numerous publications in the field of music education, including chapters in The Bloomsbury Handbook of Music Education and The Learner-Centered Music Classroom: Models and Possibilities, along with articles and book reviews.

 Find Sarah :

 Are you a songwriter?
 Do you want to be a [...]

 I still remember the day that my graduate advisor casually [...]

 When my husband and I decided to stay in Philadelphia [...]